-Specifies the default number of CPUs per compute unit for interactive applications.
+Specifies the default number of CPUs per compute unit for nodes whose allocation mode attribute is marked as interactive.
 The default on Gemini systems is 0.

 pTagFreeDelay

 Specifies the number of seconds to delay allocation of a PTag used previously.
 (The current PTag allocation implementation rotates through the PTags range.)
 Default value is 30 seconds.